-In July 2019, the Human Resources Committee adopted Stock Ownership Guidelines for our non-employee directors (the "Stock Ownership Guidelines").
+We have adopted Stock Ownership Guidelines for our non-employee directors (the "Stock Ownership Guidelines").
 The Stock Ownership Guidelines are designed to further align the interests of our non-employee directors with those of our stockholders by requiring each non-employee director to maintain a certain financial stake in our company.